AlexSantopaolo/Optimization-Based-Iterative-Learning-Control-for-Trajectory-Tracking/README.md

 - [MAIN.M](main.m) : is the main file.

- -Section 1: there is an INIT.M call to initialize the parameters.
+ - Section 1: there is an INIT.M call to initialize the parameters.
- -Section 2: Using get_optimal_trajectory function a NPLMC algotithm is run to find the ideal trajectory.
+ - Section 2: Using get_optimal_trajectory function a NPLMC algotithm is run to find the ideal trajectory.
 There is the plotting of Ideal trajectory.
-  -Section 3: Number of simulation for ILC to converge 4.
+  - Section 3: Number of simulation for ILC to converge 4.
 We set up the real nominal condition that varies at each iteration.
 First simulation run with optimal input .
 Computed    Lifted representation.
 Initilization of Kalman filter matrices and cycle with simulation.
 Run control step using fmicon.
 Computed each simulation trajectory and plotted of      all of them.

 * INIT.M: Parameters initialization.